ImageMagick/Usage-Markdown/color_mods/index.md

  [![\[IM Output\]](zelda_hist.gif)](zelda_hist.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](zelda_equal_hist.gif)](zelda_equal_hist.gif)

 You may note that the histogram does not look very uniform.
-But if we convert the resulting image to grayscale and display its histogram, its histogram looks a bit more uniform in comparison to the original image's grayscale histogram
+But if we convert the resulting image to grayscale and display its histogram, its histogram looks a bit more uniform in comparison to the original image's grayscale histogram.

 ~~~
 convert zelda.png  -colorspace gray   histogram:zelda_ghist.gif